 Store-bought seitan is usually excellent, but it can be expensive.
 Using pure gluten flour is a shortcut to a homemade version that’s not difficult to make.
-This recipe may be idiosyncratic, but it works well and with practice produces seitan that is chewy but not overly so.
-Whenever I make this, I freeze half and am always happy to come across and use it 2 to 3 weeks later.
+This recipe may be idiosyncratic, but it works well and with practice produces seitan that’s chewy but not overly tough.
+Whenever I make this, I freeze half.
+It’s nice come across and use it a few weeks later.

 Makes: About 2 pounds, about 10 servings